 The Housing Choice Voucher (HCV) Program is the federal government’s major program for assisting very low-income families, the elderly, and the disable to afford decent, safe, and sanitary housing in the private market.
-Since housing assistance is provided on behalf of the family or individual, voucher holders are able to find their own housing, including single-family homes, townhouses, and apartments.
+Since housing assistance is provided on behalf of the family or individual, voucher holders can find their housing, including single-family homes, townhouses, and apartments.

 The voucher holder is free to choose any housing that meets the requirements of the program and is not limited to units located in subsidized housing projects.